KNowledgeOnWebScale/solid-web-monetization/.docs/docs/accountant/technical.md

 ### Libraries

-The noteworthy libraries used and why are listed below:
+The noteworthy libraries used and the reason for doing so are listed below:

 library |  reason | npm link
 --------|---------|----------